Klemm (footballer): Football career

 Klemm was born in Teplice and first played for local team Teplitzer FK.
-In the 1930–31 Czechoslovak First League, Klemm played in 12 of the teams 14 matches and the team ended the season in seventh position, which meant that had to enter the play-off against relegation.
+In the 1930–31 Czechoslovak First League, Klemm played in 12 of the team's 14 matches and the team ended the season in seventh position, which meant that they had to enter the play-off against relegation.
 Both matches against their opponents SK Rakovník were won and Teplitzer FK retained their First League status.

 Klemm joined Basel's first team as a guest player during their 1931–32 season.
 During this period it was quite common that players from other countries joined a different team for just part of the season.
 After playing in one friendly match against Freiburger FC, Klemm played his domestic league debut for the Basel in the home game in the Landhof on 24 January 1932 as Basel were defeated 0–3 by Zürich.

 During his guest period with Basel, Klemm also played in the Swiss Cup quarter-final match on 7 February as Basel won 6–3 against La Chaux-de-Fonds.
 During his few months with the club Klemm played a total of five games as goalkeeper for Basel before returning to Teplitzer FK.
 Two of these games were in the Swiss Serie A, one in the Swiss Cup and two were friendly games.